tgwizard/bash-oauth2-client/README.md

 Sign in to Google and authorize the app to access your profile info.

-# Setting up your own OAuth 2 client at Google
+# Client registration at Google

 Go to https://console.developers.google.com, set up a new project.